mandelsoft/spiff/libraries/README.md

 ### State Handling

-This [library](state/README.md) offers simple state handling support together with a small shell script example.
+This [library](state/README.md) offers a simple state handling support together with a small shell script example.